-Buying a home can involve sudden, unexpected costs, like repairs.
-Always keep some savings back as an emergency fund
+Home ownership costs: such as unexpected repairs.
+Always keep some savings aside as an emergency fund

-It's also wise to keep three to six months’ worth of everyday household and mortgage payments in an emergency savings account in case of a sudden change in circumstances
+Living expenses - It's wise to keep three to six months’ worth of everyday household bills and mortgage payments in an emergency savings account in case of a sudden change in circumstances

 You can find 90% remortgage deals, which means that you could remortgage when you have 10% equity in your property.